Skip to main content

 • This quickstart is monorepo-bound.
 Deploy tooling uses contracts and scripts from the repository checkout.

-• Sepolia is the default public L1 finality path.
+• Sepolia is the supported public L1 finality path.
 Using another external L1 requires configuration and timing review.

 • Local L1 mode provides local L1 finality for development and testing; it does not prove public Sepolia finality.